Policy and Procedure Name:

 ix) Dermatitis;

-claim is compensable even if the injured worker did not seek treatment for the
+is compensable even if the IW did not seek treatment for the injury.

 i)